prathamesh-a/uppvit-api/README.md

 [ Map Struct, Spring Boot Jpa, Java Mail Sender, Spring Security, Lombok, MySQL Connector, JSON Web Tokens, Time Ago, Kotlin STDLIB, Thymeleaf ]

 <hr>

+## Uppvit Client
+The client for this API is still under development.
+It will be released once it is done.